 Hunting for the morel mushroom in the spring is so much fun!
-This was my first year and I’m hooked.
-Even though I’m not an experienced spotter, looking is great exercise.
+From my first year, I’ve been hooked.
+Even though I’m not an expert spotter, looking is great exercise.
 Do you know the health benefits of morels?

 I know now they taste delicious, but I wondered what benefit they have for the body.
 This set me on a research mission to find out exactly what are the health benefits of the morel mushroom.

 This is my first year living in an area where they grow.
-My husband and our friends, Glen and Tammy Trayer, are old hats at it.
 Before now, I had only heard of them and seen photos.
 I’m hooked.
 Just a word of caution, when traipsing through the woods in search of morels, be aware of your surrounding.
 Many other critters may be using the same neck of the woods.

 Try to pick dry, springy, but still firm morels.
-A morel has a short life cycle and may come up and be gone in 24 hours.
+Morel has a short life cycle and may come up and be gone in 24 hours.
 It doesn’t take long for the ants to find and forage them for themselves.
 Colors of fresh morels range from tan to dark brown.

 My friends taught me to shake the morel or thump it against my boot to drop the spores.
 This helps ensure “reseeding” so there’s a crop next year.